-ClamAV is a popular open source anti-virus scanner available for Unix, Windows, and macOS.
-ClamAV can quarantine or delete infected archived files, emails, websites, and more.
-ClamAV is also available as a cPanel plugin.
+ClamAV is a popular open source anti-virus (AV) scanner available for Windows, macOS, and Unix-based systems.
+ClamAV can quarantine and delete infected files, emails, websites, and more.
+ClamAV is also available as a cPanel server plugin.

 You may have to use